r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 ## USING RUBY IN RC (ERB scripting)
 <blockquote>ERB is a way to embed Ruby code directly into a document.
 This allow us to call APIs that are not exposed<br />via console commands and to programmatically generate and return a list of commands based on their own logic.<br />Basically ERB scripting its the same thing that writing a metasploit module from scratch using "ruby" programing language and some knowledge of metasploit (ruby) API calls.
 One of the advantages of using ERB scripting is<br />that we can use simple msfconsole or meterpreter commands together with ruby syntax or metasploit APIs.</blockquote>

-Open your text editor and copy/past the follow two metasploit core commands to it, save file and name it as: **template.rc**
+Open your text editor and copy/past the follow ruby (erb) code to it, save file and name it as: **template.rc**
 ```
 <ruby>
    help = %Q|